sc7g08/info6005/readme.txt

 4.enter the package directory and modify the required files in the generated debian folder (cw1sc7g08_1.0/debian)
+5.Modify control, copyright, changelog, postinst, prerm, md5sums and create cw1sc7g08.install 6.Because we are not compiling and configuring a complex system, we are just copying files from one location to another, we are using cw1sc7g08/debian/cw1sc7g08.install to define where the contents of the debian package should be copied to the system.
-5.Modify control, copyright, changelog, postinst, prerm, md5sums and create cw1sc7g08.install 6.Once all the files are correctly configured enter the following command: fakeroot dpkg-buildpackage -F
+7.Once all the files are correctly configured enter the following command: fakeroot dpkg-buildpackage -F
-7.test the deb file using lentian with command: lentian file.deb
+8.test the deb file using lintian with command: lentian file.deb

 -------------------------
 Insalling the package